im-samz/azure-functions-java-flex-consumption-azd/README.md

 <!--
 ---
-description: This repository contains an Azure Functions HTTP trigger quickstart written in Java and deployed to Azure Functions Flex Consumption using the Azure Developer CLI (AZD).
-This sample uses managed identity and a virtual network to insure it's secure by default.
+description: This repository contains an Azure Functions HTTP trigger quickstart written in Java and deployed to Azure Functions Flex Consumption using the Azure Developer CLI (azd).
+The sample uses managed identity and a virtual network (VNet) to ensure a secure by default environment.
+You can opt out of a VNet being used in the same by setting `SKIP_VNET` to `true` in the parameters.
 page_type: sample
 products:
 - azure-functions